 Time Period Due Date

 April thru June July 20

 July thru September October 20

 October thru December January 20

 January thru March April 20

-If the QPR due date falls on a state holiday or weekend, the day new due date for the report.
+If the QPR due date falls on a state holiday or weekend, the day before becomes the new due date for the report.

 Activities and Services For This Quarter

 1. Participant Reporting